Lewis Nkosi: Underground People (2002)

 Nkosi's second novel, Underground People, is a political thriller.
 In this novel, he moved away from the theme of inter-racial sexual relations and centred the story on the armed struggle in South Africa.

 Cornelius Molapo is a language teacher and a member of the National Liberation Movement, an organisation waging armed war against the racist white minority government.
 He is a poet, a great orator, hungry reader of many books, and even plays cricket.
 He often criticises the policy of the Central Committee and irks its members.
 To counter him, they draw a strategy.
 The Central Committee of the Organization advises Cornelius to go to a remote part of the country called Tabanyane and to participate in peasant uprisings.
 The Central Committee plans to make use of his absence from mainstream life into an act of abduction by the Government.
 At first he hesitates, but reluctantly agrees.
 After reaching Tabanyane, Cornelius organises the poor illiterate jobless country men into revolutionary men and leads them.
 In this task, he enlists the support of Princess Madi, who is a daughter of the deposed chief of Tabanyane.
 During the clandestine operations, he takes two white hostages into his custody.
 However, he is unwilling to execute the unarmed civilians.

 Meanwhile, the Central Committee starts a big propaganda about the disappearance of Cornelius from duties.
 They blame it on the South African police, who deny any knowledge of him.
-The National Liberation Movement brings the matter to international organisations like the United Nations and Human Rights International.
+The National Liberation Movement brings the matter to international organisations including the United Nations and Human Rights International.
 The latter sends its official Anthony Ferguson, who was born in South Africa and immigrated to England, to investigate the matter.
 Anthony's sister and mother are still living in South Africa.
 After some rest he undertakes to search for Cornelius unsuccessfully.

 The Central Committee members, plagued by jealousy of his success as a revolutionary, want to use the issue of white hostages for the release of their leader from prison, engage in talks with the Government and to observe a ceasefire.
 But contrary to the expectations of the Central Committee, Cornelius defies them and conducts attacks on the police stations and other locations.
 To escape police persecution, Cornelius leaves his hideout, and allows the white hostages to leave unharmed.
 The white hostages reach police and recognise Cornelius's photo and confirm his active presence in the fight.

 Naturally, police suspect the intentions of Anthony Ferguson and ask him to go to Tabanyane, to convince Cornelius to surrender.
 He takes the help of a member of the Central Committee and reaches Tabanyane.
 However, Cornelius refuses to surrender and ditch the people for whom he had been fighting.
 Eventually, the police shoot, and he dies.